PlaidSystems/Spruce-Hubitat/README.md

 **Code Update Overview**

 Periodically this code may be updated.
-WHen changes are made, the revision will change and updating the code on your account will be necissary.
-The exsisting app and drivers do not need to be removed.
-Simply import the new files over the exsisting files following the same steps in the Code Install Overview.
+When changes are made, the revision will change and updating the code on your account will be necessary.
+The existing app and drivers do not need to be removed.
+Simply import the new files over the existing files following the same steps in the Code Install Overview.
 No additional setup or changes should be required.

 **Install Overview**